Tight-binding model: correction of the d-band approximation: Interatomic potentials

 \subsection{Case of the noble metals}

-Even if the SMA includes the sp-band or the correlations, the description of the noble metal will not be correct since the band energy of the noble metals as the platinum is not exponentially dependent.
+Regardless of whether the SMA incorporates the $sp-d$ hybridization or the previous correction, the description of the noble metal will be inaccurate.
+This is due to the fact that the band energy of noble metals, such as platinum, does not have an exponential shape as a function of interatomic distance.

-In the figure [\ref{fig:ebandpt1}], the band energy and the repulsive energy (E$_{tot}$ - E$_{band}$) have a bell-shape and nodes.
-This shape cannot be represented by an exponential function even if we fit in a small interval near to the equilibrium ($r_0$ = 1.92 nm for the Platinum).
-It is therefore not possible to have a fit of the total energy from the abinitio using the second or nth moment restricted in the d-band, because all the hopping parameters depends on distance (Figure [\ref{fig:evol_param1}]).
+As illustrated in Fig. (\ref{fig:ebandpt1}), the band energy and the repulsive energy (E$_\text{tot}$ - E$_\text{band}$) exhibit a bell-shaped profile.
+This shape cannot be represented by an exponential function, even if a fit is performed over a small interval near the equilibrium ($r_0$ = 2.77 \AA ${ }$ for platinum).
+Therefore, it is not possible to have an \textit{ab initio} potential fit using the second or n-th moment restricted in the d-band because all the hopping parameters depend on distance (Figure \ref{fig:evol_param1}).